MartinvonBerg/simple-lightbox-fslight/readme.txt

 REMINDER: Save your file ```plugin-settings.json``` prior to Plugin-Update.
 The Update to 1.5.0 implements a backup / restore logic for ```plugin-settings.json``` and the files in ./js/fslightbox-paid.
 This will work ONLY for all future updates.
 So, with this update it is the last time you have to save your files.

 Provides an easy was to add a Lightbox to Gutenberg videos, images, galleries and Media-with-Text-Blocks.
 Just install, activate and use it.
-The Javascript-library fslightbox.js is used for that.
+The Javascript library fslightbox.js is used for that.
 You even may use the paid version of fslightbox.js.
-Available Settings are provided by a JSON-file that may be easily changed and backed-up manually.
+Available Settings are provided by a JSON-file that may be easily changed and backed-up manually (automatically after V1.5.0)
 E.g., just create gallery by using Gutenberg gallery block and use lightbox gallery effect powered by fslightbox.js.

 NEW: Added support for Youtube-Videos.
 This will add a small red button on the top left of the embedded Youtube-Video which opens the lightbox with that video.
 Could be disabled by deleting the line ``` "wp-block-embed-youtube" ``` in the file ```plugin-settings.json```.
 If you do so please delete the comma at the end of the line before, too!
 See live example here: https://www.berg-reise-foto.de/software-wordpress-lightroom-plugins/wordpress-plugins-fotos-und-karten/

-The support for Youtube-Videos is working with the given functionality.
-So, the videos are running independently. fslightbox provides no option to stop / restart on open / close. (may change in future, see version notices)
+The support for Youtube-Videos is working with the given functionality and extended to stop running videos onOpen and for the paid version to stop running videos on slideChange.

 == Frequently Asked Questions ==